-

 Are shareholders authorised to issue binding instructions to the management?
 Are these rules the same for all entities?
 What are the consequences and limitations?

-In German GmbHs, it is generally possible for the shareholders meeting to issue instructions to the Managing Directors.
+In German GmbHs, it is generally possible for the shareholder meeting to issue instructions to the Managing Directors.
 To the extent such instructions are lawful, the Managing Directors are held to abide by the corresponding instructions.
-To the extent that they believe that the corresponding instructions are not lawful, they must inform the shareholder meeting accordingly and, to the extent that the matter cannot be resolved may be facing a delicate decision to take.
+To the extent that they believe that the corresponding instructions are not lawful, they must inform the share-holder meeting accordingly and, to the extent that the matter cannot be resolved, may face making a delicate decision.

-There is no right, at the side of the shareholders meeting, to give instructions to the Managing Directors to the extent such instructions are not lawful or would conflict with the duties of the Managing Director or may trigger personal liability of the Managing Director vis-à-vis third parties.
-More in particular, the shareholders meeting cannot instruct the Managing Directors to not apply for insolvency proceedings, if and to the extent the prerequisites under German law for a corresponding obligation on the Managing Director being triggered, are fulfilled.
-To the extent the Managing Director abides by lawful instructions, it cannot be held liable for the corresponding action by the Company.
-Under certain circumstances, it can be recommendable for the Managing Director to insist on being held harmless and/or indemnified from consequences of certain actions that the Managing Director is held to take on the basis of instructions.
+There is no right of the shareholder meeting to give instructions to the Managing Directors to the extent that such instructions are not lawful, would conflict with the duties of the Managing Director or may trigger personal liability of the Managing Director vis-à-vis third parties.
+In particular, the shareholder meeting cannot instruct the Managing Directors to not apply for insolvency proceedings, if and to the extent the prerequisites under German law for a corresponding obligation on the Managing Director being triggered, are fulfilled.
+To the extent the Managing Director abides by lawful instructions from the shareholders, the Managing Director is generally not liable to the Company for the corresponding action.
+However, this does not relieve the Managing Director of responsibility for compliance with mandatory statutory duties.
+In practice, it may be advisable for the Managing Director to seek an indemnification or hold harmless agreement from the Company or its shareholders for actions taken in accordance with shareholder instructions, to the extent permitted by law.
+Shareholder instructions may be relevant for internal allocation of responsibility, but they do not as such eliminate the managing director’s statutory responsibilities.

 What are the core employment law protection rules in your country (e.g., discrimination, minimum wage, dismissal etc.)?

-Holiday Employees are entitled to 24 working days paid statutory holiday each year, if they have a six-day working week; and 20 working days paid statutory holiday each year if they have a five-day working week.
-Usually, in employment contracts the contractual parties agree on longer paid holiday.
+Holiday Employees are entitled to 24 working days of paid statutory holiday each year, if they have a six-day working week; and 20 working days of paid statutory holiday each year if they have a five-day working week.
+Usually, in employment contracts, the contractual parties agree on longer paid holiday (30 working days of paid holiday is standard market practice).

-- 11 hours uninterrupted rest per day between two working shifts
+- 11 hours uninterrupted rest between two working days resp. shifts;

-- Sundays and public holidays are rest days (if exceptionally the employee must work on Sundays, the employer has to offer an official workday as a rest day within two weeks and if any public holiday is concerned, the employer has to offer an official workday as a rest day within eight weeks)
+- Sundays and public holidays are rest days (if, exceptionally, the employee has to work on Sundays or on public holidays, the employer has to offer an official workday as a rest day).

 Collective bargaining agreements can contain exceptions.